ec-ayrton/ec-ayrton/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning React(JavaScript) and improving Knowledge on Java Springboot .
+:books: I’m currently learning NodeJs and improving Knowledge on Java Springboot .

-:outbox_tray: 2021 Goals: create a new project and find a new job.
-[DONE]
+:outbox_tray: 2021 Goals: Become an expert in Backend Technologies with emphasis on Java SpringBoot and NodeJs.

 "Keep Studying, never give up."